Portablefire22/Kitten-rs/projects/llm-overuse/content.md

 League of Legends client and have gained knowledge of how a lot of it functions.
-Most of my knowledge has come from reading old GitHub repos, reading packets from the Client as it attempts to communicate with dead servers, and just plain old luck when I've guessed the functionality of random functionality.
+Most of my knowledge has come from reading old GitHub repos, reading packets from the Client as it attempts to communicate with dead servers, and just plain old luck when I've guessed the functionality of random modules.
 Some libraries I'm using have been ripped directly from the Adobe AIR client itself and some information is from decompiling the included SWF files.
 Through this I've gained enough knowledge to at least know when something is wrong when it comes to how the Adobe Air client functions and how one would go about recreating the backend for it.